Raymond James slashes price target on Fastly Inc. [FSLY] – find out why.

 Insider trade positions for Fastly Inc. [FSLY]

-There are presently around $921 million, or 55.70% of FSLY stock, in the hands of institutional investors.
-The top three institutional holders of FSLY stocks are: MORGAN STANLEY with ownership of 13,849,381, which is approximately -1.044% of the company’s market cap and around 7.00% of the total institutional ownership; ABDIEL CAPITAL ADVISORS, LP, holding 11,869,869 shares of the stock with an approximate value of $139.35 million in FSLY stocks shares; and VANGUARD GROUP INC, currently with $110.25 million in FSLY stock with ownership of nearly 9.102% of the company’s market capitalization.
+There are presently around $839 million, or 56.30% of FSLY stock, in the hands of institutional investors.
+The top three institutional holders of FSLY stocks are: VANGUARD GROUP INC with ownership of 9,362,395, which is approximately -0.301% of the company’s market cap and around 7.00% of the total institutional ownership; FIRST TRUST ADVISORS LP, holding 7,846,587 shares of the stock with an approximate value of $90.31 million in FSLY stocks shares; and BLACKROCK INC., currently with $58.69 million in FSLY stock with ownership of nearly -0.368% of the company’s market capitalization.